publicdocs/uscode/assets/md/titles/usc49/us/usc/t49/stVII/ptA/spti/ch401/m__us_usc_t49_s40101.md

 >     “(9)  __Economic loss__  __.—__

->     The term ‘economic loss’ means any pecuniary loss resulting from harm (including the loss of earnings or other benefits related to employment, medical expense loss, replacement services loss, loss due to death, burial costs, and loss of business or employment opportunities) to the extent recovery for such loss is allowed under applicable State law.
+>     The term ‘economic loss’ means any pecuniary loss resulting from harm (including the loss of earnings or other benefits related to employment, replacement services loss, loss due to death, burial costs, loss of business or employment opportunities, and past out-of-pocket medical expense loss but not future medical expense loss) to the extent recovery for such loss is allowed under applicable State law.

 >     “(10)  __Eligible individual__  __.—__